Board of Trustees

 Ray Johnston is the founding pastor of Bayside Church in Granite Bay, California, and president of Developing Effective Leaders.
 He is an author and frequent speaker at conferences, leadership training events, family camps, and national youth events.
 Johnston is a graduate of Azusa Pacific University and Fuller Theological Seminary.
 He and his wife, Carol, live in Granite Bay with their four children, Mark, Scott, and twin daughters Leslie and Christy, who are both students at APU.

-- Elizabeth Maring, JDAttorney/President, Community Threads
+- Elizabeth Maring, JDAttorney/Founder, Community Threads

 - Cathy McIntyre, MASFormer Small-Business Owner